yujunmjiang/data-structures-fall-19/week07/README.md

 #### Request Geocodes

-Make a request to the [Texas A&M Geoservices Geocoding APIs](https://geoservices.tamu.edu/) for each address and create `.env` file to hide TAMU api key.
+Create `.env` file to hide TAMU api key and make a request to the [Texas A&M Geoservices Geocoding APIs](https://geoservices.tamu.edu/) for each address.

 ```javascript
 dotenv.config();